AlbertMorera/fungitax/README.md

-# fungitax: An R package for fungal taxonomy updates
+# fungitax: An R package for updating and resolving fungal names based on Index Fungorum